mrocklin/blog/_posts/work/2019-06-25-write-short-blogposts.md

 tweets.

 We can **write short blogposts** that we write in a fixed amount of time.
-Personally, I like timing myself (I started this bloppost just 18 minutes ago) and time-boxing myself (I plan to publish this this afternoon before my next meeting).
+Personally, I like timing myself (I started this blopgost just 18 minutes ago) and time-boxing myself (I plan to publish this this afternoon before my next meeting).